Kritika37/global-air-quality-with-Azure/Blog.md

 Air pollution can cause serious harm to human and animal health.
-It is really upsetting to see how the air quality of different countries has been deterioated.Air pollution is measured by the Air Quality Index (AQI).
+It is really upsetting to see how the air quality of different countries has been deteriorated.
+Air pollution is measured by the Air Quality Index (AQI).
 The index reflects a scale that ranges from 0 to 500.
 The higher the AQI value, the greater the health risk.
+Let's study our air quality and built a tracker for it.

 ## Today,we will learn to how to create a web application using Azure map and free API from Air Quality Open Data Platform.